ronansinuca/ltc-rpc-explorer/README.md

 * JSON REST API
 * See raw JSON content from litecoind used to generate most pages
 * Search by transaction ID, block hash/height, and address
-* Optional transaction history for addresses by querying from Electrum-protocol servers (e.g. Electrs, ElectrumX), blockchain.com, blockchair.com, or blockcypher.com
+* Optional transaction history for addresses by querying from Electrum-protocol servers (e.g. ElectrumX), blockchair.com, or blockcypher.com
 * Mempool summary, with fee, size, and age breakdowns
 * RPC command browser and terminal